 Wayland is a tiny city located in the state of Missouri.
 With a population of 424 people and just one neighborhood, Wayland is the 439th largest community in Missouri.
-Wayland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Wayland was built prior to World War II, making it one of the older and more historic cities in the country.

 Wayland is a blue-collar town, with 60.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wayland is a city of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wayland who work in sales jobs (20.08%), maintenance occupations (7.11%), and office and administrative support (6.69%).